 This section compares Orange County's labor market demand for the top middle-skill jobs in Retail, Hospitality, and Tourism with program supply from the region's community colleges and non-community college providers (Exhibit 1).
-As seen in Exhibit 2, the entry-level wages for these top middle-skill jobs are higher than the \$17.39 per hour living wage.
-Descriptions for each occupational title can be found in Appendix B. Detailed supply and demand data analyzed for each occupation, including supply numbers by institutions is included in Appendix C.
+As seen in Exhibit 2, the entry-level wages3 for this top middle-skill job are higher than the \$20.63 per hour living wage.
+Descriptions for each occupational title can be found in Appendix C. Detailed supply and demand data analyzed for each occupation, including supply numbers by institutions is included in Appendix D.